State estimation of marine vessels affected by waves by unmanned aerial vehicles: RELATED WORKS

-From the available literature we selected the most relevant papers to the presented approach. \reftab{table:ComparisonRelatedWorks} summarizes the comparison of these state-of-the-art works with the approach proposed in this paper.
-Most of the works use simplified \ac{USV} state vectors representing models with 3 \acp{DOF} (planar translation and heading) \cite{KalmanFossen, tomera2012nonlinear, wang2021_dual_ukf, Wirtensohn2016518, Xu2020_vision}.
-The system presented in \cite{Abujoub2018_landing} estimates the \ac{USV} with 5 \acp{DOF}.
-The approach in \cite{uav_usv_landing2} is the only one we found that estimates the \ac{USV} with 6 \acp{DOF}.
-However, the wave motion is not considered in \cite{uav_usv_landing2}, which may cause critical failures (see \reffig{fig:uav_usv_landing_motivation} (a) and (b)) and restricts using this work in real-world conditions or to very large marine vessels not-influenced by waves.
-In the available literature, the wave dynamics in \ac{USV} model during estimation of the \ac{USV} states is considered only with lower \acp{DOF} \cite{KalmanFossen, tomera2012nonlinear, Wirtensohn2016518}, which simplifies the problem and may lead to failures due to unobservable oscillation and heave motion (see \reffig{fig:uav_usv_landing_motivation}).
+From the available literature we selected the most relevant papers to our approach. \reftab{table:ComparisonRelatedWorks} summarizes the comparison of these state-of-the-art works with the approach proposed in this paper.
+Most of the works use simplified \ac{USV} state vectors representing models with 3 \acp{DOF} (planar translation and heading) \citep{wang2021_dual_ukf, Xu2020_vision, Wirtensohn2016518, tomera2012nonlinear, KalmanFossen}.
+The system presented in \citep{Abujoub2018_landing} estimates the \ac{USV} with 5 \acp{DOF}.
+The approach presented in \citep{uav_usv_landing2} estimates the \ac{USV} with 6 \acp{DOF}.
+However, the wave motion is not considered in \citep{uav_usv_landing2}, which could lead to critical landing failures (see \reffig{fig:uav_usv_landing_motivation} (a) and (b)) and restricts using the work in real-world conditions.
+Accounting for wave motion is crucial because it directly impacts the accuracy of the estimated amplitude and frequency of the \ac{USV}’s movement.
+Without this consideration, the \ac{UAV} may attempt to land too early, colliding with the landing platform at excessive speed, or miss the platform entirely due to unanticipated downward motion.
+Additionally, inaccurate estimation of wave effects, particularly during platform tilting as the \ac{UAV} attempts to land, may lead to uneven touchdowns and result in hazardous interactions with the \ac{USV}'s deck.
+Such errors can result in critical landing failures and make the system unsuitable for real-world applications, particularly with smaller vessels heavily affected by wave dynamics.
+In the available literature, the wave dynamics in \ac{USV} model during estimation of the \ac{USV} states is considered only with lower \acp{DOF} \citep{Wirtensohn2016518, tomera2012nonlinear, KalmanFossen}, which simplifies the problem and may lead to failures due to unobservable oscillation and heave motion (see \reffig{fig:uav_usv_landing_motivation}).
 Our work overperforms the available literature by considering the most complex situation with a state vector with a full 6 \acp{DOF}, where wave motion is taken into account for all \ac{USV} states.